habbis/sudoers/README.md

 # sudoers
-sudo setup for for unix.
+Example sudo setup for for unix.
 Place the files in /etc/sudoers.d/